• Skip to primary navigation

 If there is still room in the jar and it needs more liquid, make up the ratio with vinegar (preferably) or water or add some more okra if you have more.

-How long do you boil the okra pickling brine?
+How long do you boil the okra quick pickling brine?

-The brine needs to be boiled just a couple minutes.
+Boil the brine for just a couple minutes.
 Vinegar boils or cooks off faster than water, so don't cook the brine for more than 5 minutes.

 Having said that, also don't worry about this too much for a quick refrigerator pickle.
-This is not true canning so we don't need to worry really.
+This is not true canning so we don't need to worry as much.

 Why is my okra floating?